You Yangs and Serendip Sanctuary upgrades

 Project status

-• Engineers have assessed the condition of the Serendip pond and have found the existing concrete walls and base are structurally compromised, with major cracks and leaks.
-We’re investigating options to find a long-term, sustainable solution to repair the display pond.
-This work will be treated as a high priority as part of the master plan delivery.
+• Engineers have assessed the condition of the Serendip display pond and have found the existing concrete walls and base are structurally compromised, with major cracks and leaks.
+We have investigated options to find a long-term, sustainable solution to rehabilitate the display pond.
+The upgrade project is being delivered as part of the package of early works and is due to be completed in spring.

 Subscribe for updates